UU-ER/AdOpT-NET0/README.md

 with AdOpT-NET0.

 ## Dependencies
 The package relies heavily on other python packages.
-Among others this package uses:
+Among others it uses:

 - [pyomo](https://github.com/Pyomo/pyomo) for compiling and constructing the model
 - [pvlib](https://github.com/pvlib/pvlib-python) for converting climate data into